Today’s topic is all marketing with flyers and door hangers in your neighborhoods.

 As we’re getting closer and closer to launching this new childcare center business that we’ve been using as an example, or again, you can be using this content for any business that you would be launching.

 The first thing is that you really need to nail down your messaging, your creatives, and your call to action.
 I’d like to do both, to be honest.
-With door hangers versus flyers, a lot of people will say, “Well, why would you put a door hanger up and a flyer?”
+With door hangers versus flyers, many will say, “Well, why would you put a door hanger up and a flyer?”
 The answer I would give is, “Why not?”
-I mean, the hard cost for something like this is a mute point—pennies on the dollar to get these out there.
+I mean, the hard cost for something like this is a moot point—pennies on the dollar to get these out there.

 From a content and copy standpoint, I really believe that less is more.
 But, I really want your call to action to be front and center.
-Whether you’re trying to drive them to a landing page to learn more or you’re encouraging them to call and again, make sure that both of those are tracking.
+Whether you’re trying to drive them to a landing page to learn more or you’re encouraging them to call again, make sure that both of those are tracking.

 You can go as far as having a different number for your door hangers versus your flyers.
 And then I would even take it a step further—if you’re going to fly or a couple of neighborhoods—I would even encourage you to have different phone numbers for the different neighborhoods.

 The reason for that is what you’re going to do is you’re not just going to do this one time.
 That is where most small businesses make a huge error.
 It’s the same thing that I mentioned with direct mail.
 I would rather you send flyers to the same neighborhood a couple of times than try to hit 10 neighborhoods one time.

 I’d rather see you hit two or three neighborhoods multiple times.